-Next, we introduce tree-decompositions and the concept of clique-sum closures, which can be seen as another way to say that a graph has a tree-decomposition where the torso of every bag satisfies some property.
+Next, we introduce tree decompositions and the concept of clique-sum closures, which can be seen as another way to say that a graph has a tree decomposition where the torso of every bag satisfies some property.